 BROWSE THE SHELVES AT HOP BURNS & BLACK

-For those days when you have an inexplicable craving for craft beer, hot sauce and some new or vintage vinyl, no other shop will do.
+For those days when you have an inexplicable craving for craft beer, hot sauce and coffee, no other shop will do.
 They stock over 350 bottled and canned beers from across the globe, as well as mead, natural wine, and small batch spirits.

 Details: 38 East Dulwich Road, SE22 9AX | Open daily

 M. Manze is a London institution, serving traditional Cockney dinners of pie, mash and eels (jellied or stewed).
-Their Peckham spot has been going since 1927, and is one of only three shops left – and after over 90 years of service, it’s safe to say they’ve got the recipe down.
+Their Peckham spot has been going since 1927, and is one of only three shops left – and after over almost a century of service, it’s safe to say they’ve got the recipe down.

 CHECK OUT COPELAND PARK

 Copeland Park is the beating heart of Peckham.
-A former industrial site, it’s now home to thriving independent businesses; restaurants like Forza Win and a tiramisù restaurant in a shed; the CLF Art Café (a classic Peckham night out); summer rooftop bar Bussey Beer Garden and cinema, the Rooftop Film Club; the UK’s first sake brewery; and a raft of arts spaces, exhibitions and one-off events, all hosted by locals.
+A former industrial site, it’s now home to thriving independent businesses; including a tiramisù restaurant in a shed; the CLF Art Café (a classic Peckham night out); Bussey Rooftop Bar and the Rooftop Film Club; the sun-drenched Yogarise studio; and a raft of arts spaces, exhibitions and one-off events, all hosted by locals.

-It may not look like much from the outside (apart from the ghost sign on the first floor), but the Museum of Contemporary Art is one of Peckham’s most colourful spots.
+It may not look like much from the outside (though the ghost sign on the first floor is quite cool), but the Museum of Contemporary Art is one of Peckham’s most colourful spots.
 Expect site-specific modern art, talks, performance pieces and workshops.